 If you present recorded content as live content, you might get some short-term benefits.
 But you’re building a relationship on a falsehood.
 Real success for entrepreneurs is a long game, played in the long term.
 Your reputation, and your audience’s trust, is the single most valuable asset you have.

 So get to work: share what’s genuinely valuable about you and your experience.
 Build a following, and earn their trust.
 You’re not a massive corporation with a limitless marketing budget (yet), so your success will be built largely on your personal reputation.
 Present live webinars.
 Offer automated webinars.
 Do both.

 Don’t risk your reputation by manipulating the people you want to support your business.
 Automate, don’t simulate.

 Years from now, you’ll be glad you did.

 Want to learn how to automate properly?
 Ready to build your first automated webinar system?
-Join us for the first 30 Day Automated Webinar Challenge of 2020.
+Join us for the 30 Day Automated Webinar Challenge.
 Details in the vid below: